Pranathi-kandala/Fintelligence-dashboard-Jatayu-virtusa-/README_WINDOWS.md

 python create_windows_db.py
 ```

-This script gives you two options:
+This script gives you three options:

-### Option 1: PostgreSQL (Recommended for Production)
+### Option 1: Local PostgreSQL (Recommended for Production)

-If you choose PostgreSQL, the script will:
+If you choose local PostgreSQL, the script will:
 1. Check if PostgreSQL is installed
 2. Ask for your PostgreSQL superuser credentials
 3. Create a new database and user for Fintelligence